Usman-T/nafs/README.md

 ## Complete a Challenge
 If current streak === challenge duration, nahhh
 If completions are all in consecutive *duration* days then we say "challenge completed enroll in new one"

+Nice the UI is made, we just gotta fix up all the steps.
+We do that one step at a time Like dont just go ahead and fix every fucking error in there, wire up each and every step one by one